Jester: Other countries

 In Japan from the 13th to 18th centuries, the taikomochi, a kind of male geisha, attended the feudal lords (daimyōs).
 They entertained mostly through dancing and storytelling, and were at times counted on for strategic advice.
 By the 16th century they fought alongside their lord in battle in addition to their other duties.
-In Akira Kurosawa’s 1985 film Ran with Sengoku era setting, Kyoami is a Shakespearean fool character, the jester of Hidetora.
+In Akira Kurosawa's 1985 film Ran with Sengoku era setting, Kyoami is a Shakespearean fool character, the jester of Hidetora.
 He is inspired by the Fool in King Lear.

 Tonga was the first royal court to appoint a court jester in the 20th century; Taufa'ahau Tupou IV, the King of Tonga, appointed JD Bogdanoff to that role in 1999.
 Bogdanoff was later embroiled in a financial scandal.

-In many Sanskrit Indian texts like Abhijnanashakuntalam, Vidushakas are what we can call jesters.
-In Kamasutra, a Vidushaka, also known as a Vaihasaka, is defined as a beloved jester trusted by everyone.
+In many Sanskrit Indian texts such as the Abhijnanashakuntalam, Vidushakas are a role that may be compared to European jesters.
+In the Kamasutra, a Vidushaka, also known as a Vaihasaka, is defined as a beloved jester trusted by everyone.
 This character is somewhat skilled in the arts but is primarily known for provoking laughter.
-The Vidūṣaka is detailed in the Nāṭyaśāstra.
+The Vidūṣaka is also detailed in the Nāṭyaśāstra.
 In the theatres, his character is often depicted as dwarfish, hunch-backed, having large teeth and tawny eyes.
-He wears a makeup showing a shaven head or a crow's foot pattern imprint on his head.
+He wears makeup showing a shaven head or a crow's foot pattern imprint on his head.
 He is a clever confidant who observes and imitates all types of people, uses witty speech to reveal secrets that no one else dares to venture, delivers criticism to even kings through humor so that no one gets offended, maintains good relationship with women and entertains the court.

 The root of the word "fool" is from the Latin follis, which means "bag of wind" or bellows or that which contains air or breath.